 This site has the major upside of being able to find quick work quickly – you can literally start completing jobs for them in about an hour.
 They always have a ton of virtual assistant-type work available.
 The major downside is that a lot of them are not well-paid, so our advice is either to use this in a pinch, or to really be selective about jobs that are worth your time.

 As the name implies, this is a great way to network with other virtual assistants, along with their great job board that you can search through.
-They have great advice and resources for beginner VA’s as well, so definitely a necessary first stop.
+They have great advice and resources for beginner VA’s as well, so definitely a necessary first stop and I’d recommend also checking out these work from home jobs for more virtual assistant job leads.

 If you don’t feel like combing through job boards, this is one of the sites that makes the connections for you.
 Depending on what your skills are, they’ll match you up with what their clients need.
 The pay isn’t great for beginners, but they offer training if you’re just starting out, which can be well worth it.